Helping you be Healthier. Happier.

 Choose healthier options when eating out

 Let’s face it, for a lot of us, eating out is more or less becoming part of relaxing and socialising with friends and family.
-The good news is that usually there are healthier options at every restaurant, even at fast-foods places.
-At the end of the day it all comes down to pre-planning.
+The good news is that usually there are healthier options at every restaurant, even at fast food places.
+At the end of the day, it all comes down to pre-planning.

 - Always make sure to view the kJ labelling when eating out, as the average daily intake for an adult is 8700kJ.